PrincetonUniversity/CBEMDGPU/README.md

 >> by Nathan A. Mahynski, George A. Khoury, and Carmeline J. Dsilva

+Our main report in located in the report/ directory (report.pdf).

 See main.cpp to set parameters which are documented by example in this file.
+Our code has the following dependencies:

+1. Boost (http://www.boost.org/).
+Refer to Makefile for PATHTOBOOST variable which must be set.
+Note that compilation on TIGER is easy since you are allowed to link to other user's directories.
+George's installation is already provided in the Makefile.
+2. Cuda toolkit 5.5 (module load module cudatoolkit/5.5.22 on TIGER)
+3. Intel C++ Compilers (icpc) (module load openmpi/intel-12.1/1.4.5/64 on TIGER)
+4. googletest (https://code.google.com/p/googletest/).
+Again George's GTEST_DIR directory (see Makefile) is provided to be linked against at compile time.

+See FYI section below for more details.
+These must be taken care of before attempting to compile the code.

 To compile the CPU version, type
 $ make MD